Bamford Grange: A Lost House in Adswood

 By 1888, when Barbara was born, the Cooks had left Bamford Grange for a more modest residence, 137 Upper Brook Street, Chorlton-on-Medlock, Manchester, not far from William's business address at 35 Oxford Street in Manchester City Centre.
 In 1893 the couple were divorced, and by 1901 William also had left for London where he married Caroline Gertrude Hunt.
 In the 1911 census, it appears he was running some kind of hotel.
 He died in 1920.

-The next resident of Bamford Grange was Arthur Jenkins Harrop, who was the manager of the Stockport branch of the Manchester and Liverpool District Bank, based in Underbank Hall, the black-and-white Tudor townhouse (pictured above c.1900) which still stands, and operates as a bank, in 2014.
+The next resident of Bamford Grange was Arthur Jenkins Harrop, who was the manager of the Stockport branch of the Manchester and Liverpool District Bank, based in Underbank Hall, the black-and-white Tudor townhouse which still stands, and operates as a bank, in 2014.
 The picture above, taken by the firm of Bullock Brothers, shows the building in Mr Harrop's day.
-It was the town house of the Arden Family until the 1829 when it was sold by auction and became a bank, which by takeovers and mergers over the years became a branch of the District Bank and then the Natwest.
-The District Bank had a taste for black-and-white architecture, either original or replicated; other examples can be found in Station Road, Cheadle Hulme, and the now-closed branch in Shaw Heath, Stockport.
+It was the town house of the Arden Family until 1829 when it was sold by auction and became a bank, which by takeovers and mergers over the years became a branch of the District Bank and then the Natwest.
+The District Bank had a taste for black-and-white architecture, either original or replicated; The former bank branch in Prestbury, Cheshire East, was built in the sixteenth century as a 'priest's house' and is a Grade II* listed building.
+Examples of replica tudor can be found in the now-closed branches at Station Road, Cheadle Hulme, and Shaw Heath, Stockport.

 Born in Northenden, Cheshire in January 1842, Arthur Harrop transferred to Stockport in the 1880s from Todmorden where he had been managing the bank branch there, although he knew Adswood well.
 In 1861 both Mother and Grandmother gave their occupation as 'Railway Shareholder.'
 His father John Harrop, an Attorney-at-law whose office was on Rostron Brow in Stockport, married London-born (Mary) Eleanor Jenkins Austin in 1833.
 Their home by 1841 was Sharston Mount, a large and historic farmhouse in Northenden which at the time was surrounded by fields and still survives as a listed building amid modern housing.

-John Harrop died when Arthur was very young, and after living in Wilmslow for a while the family, including his grandmother Mary Davy and his three brothers, returned to grandmother's birthplace, Lampeter in Wales.
-Arthur returned to the Stockport area by 1861 and 1871 he was working as a bank clerk, later a cashier, in Stockport and living with his mother (Mary) Eleanor Harrop and his grandmother Mary Davy in an unpretentious house not far from Bamford Grange.
+John Harrop died when Arthur was very young, and after living in Wilmslow for a while the family, including his grandmother Mary Davy and his three brothers, voved to Mary's birthplace, Lampeter in Wales.
+Arthur had returned to the Stockport area by 1861 and 1871 he was working as a bank clerk, later a cashier, in Stockport and living with his mother (Mary) Eleanor Harrop and his grandmother Mary Davy in an unpretentious house not far from Bamford Grange.